 3. Variety of Activity Types

-When adding activities to a schedule, Primavera P6 and Microsoft Project allow you to choose an activity type.
-Activity Types determine how the activity will be scheduled in the project.
+When adding activities to a schedule, Primavera P6 and Microsoft Project allow you to choose from different activity types.
+Activity Types determine how the activity will be scheduled in the project – such as if the activity is dependent on the task or the resource, or if the activity only starts or only ends.

 Microsoft Project features only three different “task” types that can be assigned to an activity; Primavera P6, on the other hand, features 6 different activity types, allowing for more variability when scheduling activities.